evazion/danbooru-ex/README.md

-Danbooru EX is a userscript that adds a variety of enhancements and new features that make Danbooru faster and easier to use.
+Danbooru EX is a userscript that adds a variety of enhancements and new features to Danbooru, making it faster and easier to use.

 # Demos